Xilinx/chipscopy/2021.1/_sources/chipscopy_installation.rst.txt

 .. code-block:: shell

     (chipscopy) > chipscopy-get-examples
-    The following examples  will be delivered to `/home/dkopelov/chipscopy-examples`:
+    The following examples  will be delivered to `/home/user/chipscopy-examples`:
     - ddr_example.ipynb
     - ddr_example.py
     - basic_detect.py
     ...

-Make note of the location to which these are extracted.
+Note where these files are extracted.

 Starting Jupyter